Dutch Oven Potatoes Au Gratin: Delicious Cheesy Potatoes

 When I make a more complicated side dish like these Dutch oven au gratin potatoes, I keep the main dish simple like grilled hot dogs or hamburgers.
 Here are some other easy grilling recipes for camping.

-It only takes 5 minutes to prep this Grilled Dijon Jalapeno Chicken and 30 mins to marinate and 20 to cook.
+- It only takes 5 minutes to prep this Grilled Dijon Chicken With Garlic And Jalapeño and 30 mins to marinate and 20 to cook.
 Get the potatoes started first.
 The entire meal will be ready at the same time.
 You’ll get a low to medium heat depending on how hot the jalapenos are, you can substitute with a bell pepper if you want a milder flavor.

 Leftovers